On the frontlines and far from home: Two foreign nurses draw comfort from giving comfort

 Michelle had just touched down in Sarawak on the night of March 15.
 From there, she had driven four hours to Betong.
 Michelle is Iban, one of the indigenous people groups of Sarawak.

-But the next day, Michelle turned on her mobile phone to see a flurry of messages from her boss in Singapore.
+But the next day, Michelle turned on her mobile phone to see a flurry of updates from Singapore.

 That same day, Malaysia announced that the Movement Control Order (MCO) would kick in on the 18th and that the border would be closed.